WGN America: Relaunch as NewsNation; conversion into news channel

 On January 25, 2021, Nexstar Media Group announced it would relaunch WGN America under the NewsNation brand on March 1.
 The name change coincided with an initial expansion of its news programming to eight hours per day (from six): the revised news schedule was fronted by a splintered expansion of the flagship NewsNation broadcast (adding an hour-long early evening edition, alongside the existing and reduced prime time broadcast, to be reduced to two hours from three) and two host-centered news and interview programs anchored respectively by Joe Donlon (who had been co-anchoring the prime time NewsNation since its premiere and remained with the relau network until 2022) and Ashleigh Banfield; former CNN host Chris Cuomo would later join NewsNation as a prime-time host in July 2022.
-NewsNation continued to maintain a reduced schedule of entertainment programs acquired by the channel under the WGN America moniker in daytime and select overnight slots; beginning with the launch of the morning news program Morning in America in September 2021, additional news content has gradually been added to the lineup to replace the acquired entertainment shows as the channel's syndication contracts inherited by Nexstar through the Tribune purchase expire.
+NewsNation continued to maintain a reduced schedule of entertainment programs acquired by the channel under the WGN America moniker in daytime and select overnight slots; beginning with the launch of the morning news program Morning in America in September 2021, additional news content has gradually been added to the lineup to replace the acquired entertainment shows as the channel's syndication contracts inherited by Nexstar through the Tribune purchase expired.

 NewsNation switched to all-news programming on weekdays on April 24, 2023, and in the run-up to that year's presidential and legislative elections, formally converted its weekend schedule to a rolling news format on June 1, 2024, completing its transition to a 24/7 news network as contracts for the remaining syndicated programs acquired under the WGN America brand that were on its schedule expired.
 (Immediately prior to the conversion to 24/7 news, Blue Bloods was the sole remaining entertainment program airing on NewsNation.)
-WGN-TV’s locally produced programming continues to be available through the station’s website as a 24-hour livestream, accompanied by rebroadcasts of its newscasts and non-news local shows outside of live programming hours and the ability to watch on traditional televisions through digital media player apps on Apple TV, Fire TV and Roku platforms.
+WGN-TV's locally produced programming continues to be available through the station's website as a 24-hour livestream, accompanied by rebroadcasts of its newscasts and non-news local shows outside of live programming hours and the ability to watch on traditional televisions through digital media player apps on Apple TV, Fire TV and Roku platforms.
 Nexstar exempted WGN-TV—along with KTLA and KRON-TV/San Francisco—from a 2023 corporate mandate requiring most of the group's stations to begin streaming all local programming on a two-hour delay from their initial live broadcast, in an attempt to maintain leverage with pay television providers in carriage negotiations, an initiative abandoned two years later due to internal station personnel and viewer pressure.